marionettejs/backbone.marionette/readme.md

 ## Release Notes

+### v0.7.2

+* Extracted `compileTemplate` method in TemplateCache for clarity and easier modification

 ### v0.7.1

 * ItemView now has a `renderHtml` method that can be overriden to render the item view's data